SEEKING THE EVERLASTING GOSPEL

 For we know that if our earthly house of this tabernacle were dissolved [i.e. tabernacle in this sense is a fleshly body]…

-Etc … And, if that earth is void and without form, and we connect this meaning to Jeremiah saying that those folks had no understanding, were wise to do evil, but to do good they had no knowledge, then just what are we then seeing here?
+Etc … And, if that earth is void and without form (pinpointing, specifically here, the earthen minds of mankind), and we connect this meaning to Jeremiah saying that those folks had no understanding, were wise to do evil, but to do good they had no knowledge, then just what are we then seeing here?
 We are, again, seeing Genesis chapter 1 in a spiritual light – just as easily as we see it in a natural light; for, I truly believe in both the natural and spiritual interpretations of those verses about creation.
-But, before we could even see it in a spiritual light, the natural happenings had to have occurred beforehand … So, with that in mind, let’s view a few verses in Genesis chapter 1 metaphorically, just as Jeremiah taught us to:
+But, before we could even see it in a spiritual light, the natural happenings had to have occurred beforehand … So, with that in mind, let’s view a few verses in Genesis chapter 1 metaphorically, just as Jeremiah had taught us to:

-Do you see where all this can go?
+Do you see where all this can go? . . .
 But, what if we only see such things naturally?
 Well, we just might, like the New International Version had decided to do, limit folks to only one or two understandings of scripture … I’ll speak more on the NIV in my upcoming book project about Biblical Translations: in my book, called: “The Bible is not a Buffet.”
 But (and, you’ve guessed it!), I don’t care for that version; because, not only here in Genesis, but in many other places (and, as they admitted to in their own Introduction) they did things that simply made me cringe!
 Such as consulting inferior source texts if they disagreed with what the better texts said; also, choosing side-marginal notes written by overzealous monks if those “ideas” sounded better than the actual words of the Bible, etc.; and, then, not letting the reader know where they had made such ghastly changes; and, therefore, allowing the reader to believe that they were reading the very words of the original texts all along – of which subject, once more, I’ll be going over in my future book project in greater detail of exactly what I’m meaning … My main point to all that I’m saying (and, certainly not to confuse the reader) is to stress that we cannot have only one meaning to the word Heaven; because, we will, definitely, miss meanings to some very important scriptures by doing so.
 As we’ve all been taught during our Gospel youth, we must keep scriptures within context of the subject we’re reading or studying.
 But, we’ll certainly do ourselves a disfavor by allowing our minds to decipher a single word the very same for every single scripture in our Bibles; and, in turn, causing pre-conceived, biased ideas to interfere with proper biblical analysis and deciphering simply because our inner dictionary is limited; or, because that was what we were taught during our youth by a minister who didn’t understand this themselves.
 However, correct deciphering certainly should be engaged – especially in consideration that there’s three heavens mentioned in scripture and not just one.
 And, since that’s the case (an established fact, that is), then which one (when we consider only a single Heaven to be in existence) will we ascend to at physical death?
 1st, 2nd, or 3rd?
 And, also, we cannot conclude that, other than when the Written Word speaks specifically about 1st, 2nd, and 3rd Heaven, that no other scripture in the Bible is talking about any of those three when it doesn’t specify a number, and says, simply, Heaven.
 So, when that’s the case (again, when it says Heaven, but doesn’t specify a number) does it then ONLY speak about a celestial city up in the sky?
 Making it, therefore, impossible to bespeak of a particular Heaven in such an instance – or, even, speaking about a heavenly situation or condition at that time? … Am I only complicating an otherwise simple situation here?
 I don’t think so.
-Actually, I think preachers are the ones who have complicated things when they try to stick all their eggs (in this case, three eggs) into only a single basket of understanding about the different Heavens; for, afterall, if there is only one, it wouldn’t have mentioned two others! … This is like me asking somebody, who is going to the store, to pick me up some soap while they are there.
+Actually, I think preachers are the ones who have complicated things when they try to stick all their eggs (in this case, three eggs) into only a single basket of understanding about the different Heavens; for, after-all, if there is only one, it wouldn’t have mentioned two others! … This is like me asking somebody, who is going to the store, to pick me up some soap while they are there.
 Certainly, there’s more than one kind of soap; so, should I expect them to know which kind I meant when I gave only a base word?
 I could’ve meant bath soap; or, dish washing soap; or laundry soap.
 Would it really make a difference to me if I needed bath soap and I was brought laundry soap instead?
 Well, I would think so!
 But, a lot of preachers out in this preaching world (though, not all) do not specify when they generalize the word “Heaven.”
-For, to the majority of them, there’s only one meaning to that word: “The celestial city up in the clouds or cosmos” … Even though (as I’ve repeatedly pointed out) that it’s just fine to call the Father’s actual abode Heaven, wouldn’t it be safer though, considering that there’s three of them spoken on, to say that when we die, we’ll live for eternity with the Father and the Son, without having to specify a single Heaven?
+For, to the majority of them, there’s only one meaning to that word: “The celestial city up in the clouds or cosmos” … Even though (as I’ve repeatedly pointed out) that it’s just fine to call the Father’s actual Abode Heaven, wouldn’t it be safer though, considering that there’s three of them spoken on therein, to say that when we die, we’ll live for eternity with the Father and the Son, without having to specify a single Heaven?
 Especially, as we’ve already seen, Jesus had to go above all three to get to the Father’s side!
 It’s extremely obvious that there’s a huge difference between the three Heavens in scripture.
 For one, why didn’t Paul get caught up unto the 2nd Heaven – or, even, to the 1st Heaven in 2 Corinthians 12:2?
 Why did he specify #3?
 Would it have been just as good to say 1st or 2nd instead of 3rd?
 I don’t think so; for, specifying the 3rd is just as useful as me saying that I need laundry soap as opposed to dish soap … Let’s expand our inner dictionary, shall we?
-And, let’s study the Word of God much deeper – for such is God’s desire for us to understand things on deeper levels.
+And, let’s study the Word of God much deeper – for such is God’s desire for us to understand things on deeper levels … Now, to conclude our current thoughts, allow me to point out that many people actually believe that Third Heaven is the final destination for the departed saint; and, that that’s where the Father and Son physically abide.
+But, once again, we must consider the wording of Ephesians 4:10: “He [Jesus] that descended [to earth, for His earthen ministry] is the same also that ascended [in Acts chapter 1] up far above ALL heavens, that he might fill all things.”
+Because, when Paul says ALL Heavens, we cannot assume that the third wasn’t considered amongst the number.
+So, again, if the celestial city is called Heaven, then how could Jesus ascend above all of them to go to Heaven? . . .
+I will speak a little more on the Third Heaven in the main part of this book.

 And Jesus went out, and departed from the temple: and his disciples came to him for to shew him the buildings of the temple [not the outer-fence-walls which surrounded it].
 And Jesus said unto them, See ye not all these things? verily I say unto you, There shall not be left here one stone upon another, that shall not be thrown down [again, meaning the Temple itself].